-While some non-genetic health screenings (like hip x-rays), are age specific and must be done at certain times, prospective breeding dogs can receive genetic health testing at any time, including while they are still a puppy and being considered as a potential dog to hold back for future breeding.
+While some non-genetic health screenings (like hip x-rays), are age specific and must be done at certain times, prospective breeding dogs can receive genetic health testing at any time, including while they are still a puppy and being considered as a potential dog to keep for future breeding.
 See “Best Age to Test Puppies” below.
 Check out some of the benefits of testing breeding dogs for genetic health risks prior to breedings.

 Ordering Kits for Puppies in a Litter

-Many breeders allow puppies to go to their new homes as early as 8-weeks-old.
+Many breeders allow puppies to go to their new homes as early as 8 weeks old.
 This presents breeders with a short window to DNA test puppies before selecting a pick of the litter to keep and decide which puppies go to which homes.

-The best time to order DNA litter kits is as soon as it’s known how many puppies are in the litter.
+The best time to order DNA kits is as soon as it’s known how many puppies are in the litter.
 Some breeders rely on x-rays around 55-58 days of gestation to estimate how many puppies the dam is carrying.
-Breeders could know 7 days earlier than the birth how many litter kits to purchase to cover the entire litter.
+Breeders could know seven days earlier than the birth how many DNA kits to purchase to cover the entire litter.
 X-rays aren’t foolproof and sometimes they miss one puppy on average, but breeders can have an estimated number on which to order kits.
 Learn more about why it’s important to test all puppies in a litter.